top of page

 Museum Pracitioner, Information Professional, and Emerging PhD Historian

 Mary Snyder (MLIS) is an archival consultant, researcher, and public historian with over a decade of experience advancing inclusive historical practices across museums, cultural institutions, and historic sites.
-With a background in U.S. history, archival administration, and museum studies, Mary’s work centers on preserving, interpreting, and expanding narratives—particularly those tied to freedom struggles, enslavement, and underrepresented communities.
+With a background in U.S. history, archival administration, and museum studies, Mary’s work centers on preserving, interpreting, and expanding narratives.
+She has a particular depth of experience with histories that have been overlooked or underrepresented, and brings both scholarly rigor and practical archival expertise to the work of recovering and sharing them.

 Mary has led major projects across the country, including developing the archive of the Whitney Plantation Store (LA), directing digital strategy and storytelling initiatives at the Richard Jenrette Foundation (NC), and researching the lives of enslaved persons for the First Church in Roxbury with support from Harvard & the Legacy of Slavery Initiative.
 She has worked with historic homes, archaeological collections, institutional archives, and community organizations to design sustainable, ethical, and accessible systems for research, digitization, and interpretation.